 As the name implies, residential programs provide intensive treatment in a residential setting and can include detox, MAT, group and individual therapy, and relapse prevention counseling.

-Anuvia’s 32-bed inpatient treatment facility provides 24/7 treatment for anyone dealing with severe substance use disorders, including opioid use disorder.
+Anuvia’s 32-bed inpatient alcohol treatment center provides 24/7 treatment for anyone dealing with severe substance use disorders, including opioid use disorder.
 Individuals in residential treatment may stay from one to 28 days and will work one-on-one with a counselor to develop a customized aftercare program to help maintain sobriety even after leaving treatment.

 Outpatient Programs